 The Hatters Helping Hatters Food Pantry keeps non-perishable food items stocked through the generosity and donations of Stetson's Faculty, Staff and students.
 In addition to food, the pantry also provides toiletries.
 We try to meet dietary needs (vegan, gluten-free, etc.) and suggest that if there is an unmet food need, please let us know.

-The Hatters Helping Hatters Food Pantry is a confidential, free and unlimited emergency service.
+The Hatters Helping Hatters Food Pantry is a confidential and free emergency service.
 It is located in the Student Counseling Services office at Griffith Hall and can be accessed at any time during office hours: